MichaelAlbert98/Deadwood/README.md

-## Deadwood-Csci-345
+## Deadwood
 Project created by Michael Albert and Ryan Lingg

 Started Date: October 30, 2018
 Last revised: December 07, 2018

 This project is an implementation of the board game Deadwood with permission from the owner.
-Emphasizes Java object oriented programming as taught in CSCI345.
+Emphasizes Java object oriented programming.

 Instructions to compile and run are commented in the Makefile.